xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 ## Two free monoids of symbols and a trivial homomorphism

-A element of **the monoid of terms** is a list of symbols, chosen from the first four lower case latin alphabets -- `a b c d`, such as:
+A element of **the monoid of terms** is a list of symbols, chosen from the first four lower case latin alphabets -- `a, b, c, d`, such as:

 - `a`